Annual Pancake Supper

 5:00 to 7:00 pm

 Join us for pancakes, sausages and fellowship as we prepare to begin Lent.
-Our annual pancake supper will take place on Shrove Tuesday, February 13th, 2024.
-New, this year will feature a ‘Topping Bar’ where you can add fresh fruit and various toppings to your pancakes.
+Our annual pancake supper will take place on Shrove Tuesday, March 4th, 2025.
+This year will feature a ‘Toppings Bar’ where you can add fresh fruit and various toppings to your pancakes.
 Also, this year we will be featuring a Chocolate Fountain complete with the fixings for everyone to enjoy.
-Tickets to the Shrove Tuesday event will be on sale beginning the weekend of February 3rd.
-The cost is $10/person, children 12 and under $5.00.
+The cost for tickets is $10/person, children 12 and under $5.00.

 Ash Wednesday Mass